Applications closed.

 • an entity incorporated in Australia.

-The information on limits for the two criterion are measured differently – 1,000 words and 5,000 characters.
+The information on limits for the two criteria are measured differently – 1,000 words and 5,000 characters.
 Can you please inform which measurement will be used in the application process via the online portal.

-The online portal will limit your response to 5,000 characters (approximately 1,000 words) for each criterion as set out in Section 6.1 of the Grant Opportunity Guidelines.
+The online portal will limit your response to 5,000 characters (approximately 1,000 words) for each criterion as set out in Section 6.1 of the grant opportunity guidelines.

 Our organisation is a company limited by guarantee with Australian Charities and Not-for-profits Commission (ACNC) status.
 Are we eligible for this program?

-To be eligible, under Section Under Section 4.1 of the Grant Opportunity Guidelines, you must:
+To be eligible, under Section Under Section 4.1 of the grant opportunity guidelines, you must:

 • be registered for the Goods and Services Tax (GST), and